Books by Researchers

 Employing diverse archival and oral historical sources, Meghan Healy-Clancy reveals how educated black South African women developed a tradition of social leadership, by both working within and pushing at the boundaries of state power.
 She demonstrates that although colonial and apartheid governance marginalized women politically, it also valorized the social contributions of small cohorts of educated black women.
 This made space for growing numbers of black women to pursue careers as teachers and health workers over the course of the twentieth century.
 After the student uprisings of 1976, as young black men increasingly rejected formal education for exile and street politics, young black women increasingly stayed in school and cultivated an alternative form of student politics.
 Inanda Seminary students' experiences vividly show how their academic achievements challenged the narrow conceptions of black women's social roles harbored by both officials and black male activists.
 By the transition to democracy in the early 1990s, black women outnumbered black men at every level of education — introducing both new opportunities for women and gendered conflicts that remain acute today.

-Religion in the Age of Enlightenment, vol. 2 edited by Brett C. McInelly (2010)
+"Jonathan Edwards's Metaphors of Sin in Indian Country" by Joy A. J. Howard, article in Religion in the Age of Enlightenment, vol. 2 edited by Brett C. McInelly (2010)

 Religion in the Age of Enlightenment publishes scholarly examinations of (1) religion and religious attitudes and practices during the age of Enlightenment; (2) the impact of the Enlightenment on religion, religious thought, and religious experience; and (3) the ways religion informed Enlightenment ideas and values, from a range of disciplinary perspectives, including, but not limited to, history, theology, literature, philosophy, the social and physical sciences, economics, and the law.